 One turns out to be the priest of the town and the other the mayor.

 They tell us not to eat a pita now in Zagoria.
 The tourist industry has ruined them for good, they tell us.
 We know, we reply.
 Instead they advise – as we were advised in the old, rather impressively decayed Epirus Club in the old town of Corfu before we set off on our tour (good, cheap Epirus cuisine, walls covered in posters of old bridges, populated by effusive Epirotes – the few who have been forced over the 20 miles of sea from their homeland) – to go to Bourazani to eat.

 And the priest insists, vociferously, we must see Molyvdoskepastos.

 We drive towards Konitsa centre.
 It’s a sweet town.
-Sat, round, on the lower part of a tall mountain, like the spot on a ladybird’s wings.
+Sat, round, on the lower part of a tall, wide, mountain, like the spot on a ladybird’s wings.
 Looking as if, perhaps, it has slipped down the mountain side with the winter snow.